SIG Mind What is alcohol addiction

 6/ Industrial Alcohols

-Though most of the items on the list do not cause ‘addiction’, it is interesting to see the different forms alcohol takes.
+Though most of the items on the list do not cause ‘addiction’, it is interesting to see the different forms alcohol takes in our daily lives.
 It is deeply ingrained in our everyday from looking beautiful to feeling sick to cleaners to social gatherings.

 — National Institute on Alcohol Abuse and Alcoholism (NIAAA) — Provides detailed research on the biological, psychological, and social causes of alcohol addiction.